psf/requests/docs/community/faq.rst

 Requests automatically decompresses gzip-encoded responses, and does its best to decode response content to unicode when possible.

-When either the `brotli <https://pypi.org/project/Brotli/>`_ or `brotlicffi <https://pypi.org/project/brotlicffi/>`_ package is installed, requests also decodes Brotli-encoded responses.

 You can get direct access to the raw response (and even the socket), if needed as well.